See Search Box

 It's extraordinary that the bank has been closed for

-business but has about 800 staff with 7 senior executives worth with pay packages worth more
+business but has about 800 staff and 7 senior executives with pay packages worth more

 than €500,000 - - where the entity's main function is debt collection.